-We reclassified the remaining redeemable non-controlling interest balance to paid-in capital to reflect the additional contribution from us to our wholly-owned subsidiaries.
+The call options are exercisable beginning on the date that specified conditions are met for each respective fund.
+In December 2022 we finalized our purchase of an investor's membership interest for \$839 in cash and reclassified the remaining redeemable non-controlling interest balance to paid-in capital to reflect the additional contribution from us to our wholly-owned subsidiary.

 Because the put options represent redemption features that are not solely within our control, the non-controlling interests in these funds are presented outside of permanent equity.
 Redeemable non-controlling interests are reported using the greater of their carrying value (which is impacted by attribution under the HLBV method) or their estimated redemption value at each reporting period.
-At both December 31, 2022 and 2021, redeemable non-controlling interests were reported in the accompanying consolidated balance sheets at their carrying values, as the carrying value at each reporting period was greater than the estimated redemption value.
+At both December 31, 2023 and 2022, redeemable non-controlling interests were reported in the accompanying consolidated balance sheets at their carrying values, as the carrying value at each reporting period was greater than the estimated redemption value.